-Verification protocol.
+Verifi cation protocol.
 Our verification protocol rules are as follows.
 The prover remains stationary during verification.
-It sends a radio signal so that verifiers within the distance of the signal increment x can hear it.
+It sends a radio signal with such strength that the verifiers within the distance x can receive it.
 If the prover does not receive their decision, it increases its signal strength by x and rebroadcasts the signal.
 The procedure repeats until the verifiers respond.
 When one of the verifiers hears the prover, the verifiers form a decision.
 They accept the prover if none of the rejectors hear it and reject it otherwise.